NikolayRag/typeTodo/README.rst

 typeTodo
 =========

-Sublime plugin that holds source code TODO comments within database.
+Keep TODO comments at one place as they typed anywhere in project.